-Write a Thank You note to a first responder to recognize their service.
+Write a thank you note to a first responder to recognize their service.

-About BHC First Responder Program
+About BHC First Responder Programs

 First responders are trained persons who respond to an emergency or crisis call.
 They may be police officers, firefighters, emergency medical technicians, mental health counselors and psychologists, medical staff and doctors, crime scene technicians, child protective services workers, security guards or first-line soldiers in combat.
 An estimated 4.6 million people serve as career and volunteer firefighters, police officers, emergency medical technicians and paramedics in the United States.
 There are millions more when the workforce of clinical care and public health are considered.